VSkin

 Can I use a trade-locked skin in CS2?

 Yes.
 A trade-protected skin is fully usable in-game the moment you receive it.
 You can equip it, inspect it, and play with it normally with no in-match penalty.
-The lock only prevents you from trading, selling, moving, or modifying the item, and it temporarily hides the skin from other people viewing your inventory until it unlocks.
+The lock only prevents you from trading, selling, moving, or modifying the item, and it hides the skin from other people viewing your inventory until it unlocks.

 How long does a CS2 trade lock last?

 Around a week.
 Steam's documentation describes the protection period as seven days, counted from the exact moment each item enters your inventory, and Valve can change the duration at any time.
-Because the exact timing can vary, check the item itself in your inventory: the precise unlock date is displayed directly on the skin.
+Because the exact timing can vary, check the item itself in your inventory: the precise unlock date is displayed on the skin.

 What is the yellow shield on my CS2 item?